jameshome/sailpan/README.md

 yarn dev
 ```

 This will install required `node_modules` and start dev instances of the frontend and backend.
+You can also start the frontend and backend separately, check out the root level `package.json` for help.